ranish312/Thesis-Work/README.md

 ## Overview

-This project implements and evaluates three supervised machine learning classifiers — Decision Tree, Random Forest, and XGBoost — for detecting DDoS attacks in cloud network traffic using the CIC-IDS2017 dataset.
+This project implements and evaluates three supervised machine learning classifiers — Decision Tree, Random Forest, and XGBoost — and combination of all three modules for detecting DDoS attacks in cloud network traffic using the CIC-IDS2017 dataset.

 ---